reactual/hacker-news-favorites-api/README.md

 # hacker-news-favorites-api
-A simple script that will scrape the favorites for a provided hacker news user id
+A simple script that will scrape the favorites for a provided hacker news user id.

+# Why?
+The official API for Hacker News from Y Combinator doesn't include the user favorites endpoint.
+I'm use favorites like bookmarks personally, and wanted to sync them to another app.

 [Before](https://news.ycombinator.com/favorites?id=sbr464) ⇨ [After](https://reactual.lib.id/hnfavs@dev?id=sbr464&limit=1) 👍